-- Status of each of the urban extensions i.e. not started, outline permission, full permission, or under construction; rate of housing delivery compared with housing trajectory - no specific target; depends on the site circumstances. - Coverage of broad areas of growth by comprehensive development schemes - Objections from statutory consultees on infrastructure grounds - target to minimise - Number of applications approved that are contrary to criteria set out in the policy - target to minimise.
+- Status of each of the urban extensions i.e. not started, outline permission, full permission, or under construction; rate of housing delivery compared with housing trajectory - no specific target; depends on the site circumstances. - Coverage of broad areas of growth by broad concept plans. - Objections from statutory consultees on infrastructure grounds - target to minimise - Number of applications approved that are contrary to criteria set out in the policy - target to minimise.

-- State of national economy, and impact on the house building sector - Sites not coming forward as part of comprehensive development schemes - Lending policies of financial institutions - Reliance on private sector funding and developer interest - Infrastructure issues arising that are not identified in the infrastructure delivery plan
+- State of national economy, and impact on the house building sector - Sites not coming forward as part of broad concept plans - Lending policies of financial institutions - Reliance on private sector funding and developer interest

+Infrastructure issues arising that are not identified in the infrastructure delivery plan

-- High level of schemes coming forward not as part of comprehensive development schemes - Significant objections from Infrastructure providers - No SPDs produced, or planning permission granted, for Strategic Allocations and Broad Locations by 2015
+- High level of schemes coming forward not as part of broad concept plans - Significant objections from Infrastructure providers - No SPDs produced, or planning permission granted, for Strategic Allocations and Broad Locations by 2015

-- Seek further engagement with developers and agents to identify barriers to delivery of development - Review trajectories, taking account of phasing, in accordance with policy CS13 - Work with developers and agents to overcome site-specific obstacles - Seek further engagement with infrastructure providers to identify and overcome any infrastructure constraints - Development of further supplementary guidance - If appropriate, commence partial review of Plan
+- Seek further engagement with developers and agents to identify barriers to delivery of development - Review trajectories, taking account of phasing, in accordance with policy LP13 - Work with developers and agents to overcome site-specific obstacles - Seek further engagement with infrastructure providers to identify and overcome any infrastructure constraints - Development of further supplementary guidance - If appropriate, commence partial review of Plan

-Policy CS8 - Wisbech
+Policy LP8 - Wisbech

 How will the policy be implemented?
 How will the effectiveness of the policy and implementation processes be measured?
-Through the submission of comprehensive delivery schemes By using the following indicators and targets: Through the determination of planning applications.
-Production of comprehensive development schemes - target to commence within first five years of plan period.
+Through the submission of broad concept plans By using the following indicators and targets: Through the determination of planning applications.
+Production of broad concept plans- target to commence within first five years of plan period.
 Number of applications approved that are contrary to the policy - target to minimise.